Last updated: November 27, 2023

-We have listed 15 spots where you can watch a beautiful Sydney sunset, which will hopefully appeal to tourists as well as to local Sydney-siders.
+We have listed 15 spots where you can watch a beautiful Sydney sunset, which will hopefully appeal to tourists and local Sydney-siders.

 In no particular order, here are 15 great spots to watch a Sydney sunset.
-You can find the exact map location of each spot underneath their respective pictures.
+You can find the exact map location of each spot underneath its photo.

 1. Robertson Park

-Robertson Park in Watsons Bay faces Sydney Harbour with beautiful views that reach all the way to the CBD skyline.
+Robertson Park in Watsons Bay faces Sydney Harbour with beautiful views that reach to the CBD skyline.
 And that is what makes Robertson Park the perfect spot for a pretty sunset.

 Make a day of it and explore the headland by doing the Watsons Bay circuit walk, followed by lunch or dinner at one of the many cafes, restaurants or pubs in the area.